CALIFORNIA MEDI-CAL: FREQUENTLY ASKED QUESTIONS

 application month as long as the eligibility requirements were met for those months.
 For example, if you

-applied in April but met the eligibility requirements in January, the nursing home would reimburse your
+applied for Medi-Cal benefits in April but met the Medi-Cal eligibility requirements in January, Medi-Cal

-immediately preceding the Medi-Cal application.
+months immediately preceding the month of Medi-Cal application.

 IN WHAT AMOUNT MAY MEDI-CAL MAKE A RECOVERY CLAIM AGAINST MY ESTATE?